 G4.3.2.1.
 FEI-approved Laboratories are presumed to have conducted Sample analysis and custodial procedures in accordance with the FEI Standard for Laboratories.
 The Person Responsible and/or member of the Support Personnel who is alleged to have committed the EAD Rule violation may rebut this presumption by establishing by a balance of probability that a departure from the FEI Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding.

-If the preceding presumption is rebutted by showing that a departure from the FEI Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then the FEI shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.
+If the preceding presumption is rebutted by showing that a departure from the FEI Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, If the preceding presumption is rebutted by showing that a departure from the FEI Standard for Laboratories occurred which could reasonably have caused the Adverse Analytical Finding, then the FEIF shall have the burden to establish that such departure did not cause the Adverse Analytical Finding.

-- G4.3.2.2.
-Departures from another FEI standard, FEI Rule or Regulation, FEI Manual or policy which did not by a balance of probability cause an Adverse Analytical Finding or other EAD Rule violation shall not invalidate such results.
-If the Person Responsible and/or member of the Support Personnel (where applicable) establishes, by a balance of probability, that a departure from another FEI standard, FEI Rule or Regulation, FEI Manual or policy could reasonably have caused the Adverse Analytical Finding or other EAD Rule violation, then the FEI must prove that the departure did not cause the Adverse Analytical Finding or the factual basis for the EAD Rule violation. - G4.3.2.3.
-The facts established by a Decision of a court or professional disciplinary tribunal of competent jurisdiction which is not the subject of a pending appeal shall be irrebuttable evidence against the Person Responsible and/or member of the Support Personnel to whom the Decision pertained with regards to the factual findings unless it can be established that the Decision violated principles of natural justice. - G4.3.2.4.
-The Hearing Panel presiding over a case alleging an EAD Rule violation may draw an inference adverse to the Person Responsible and/or member of the Support Personnel (where applicable) who is asserted to have committed an EAD Rule violation based on the refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or telephonically as directed by the FEIF Disciplinary Board) in order to answer questions from the Hearing Panel or FEIF.
+G4.3.2.2.
+Departures from another FEI standard, FEIF Rule or Regulation, FEIF Manual or policy which did not by a balance of probability cause an Adverse Analytical Finding or other EAD Rule violation shall not invalidate such results.
+If the Person Responsible and/or member of the Support Personnel (where applicable) establishes, by a balance of probability, that a departure from another FEI standard, FEIF Rule or Regulation, FEIF Manual or policy could reasonably have caused the Adverse Analytical Finding or other EAD Rule violation, then the FEIF must prove that the departure did not cause the Adverse Analytical Finding or the factual basis for the EAD Rule violation.

+G4.3.2.3.
+The facts established by a Decision of a court or professional disciplinary tribunal of competent jurisdiction which is not the subject of a pending appeal shall be irrebuttable evidence against the Person Responsible and/or member of the Support Personnel to whom the Decision pertained with regards to the factual findings unless it can be established that the Decision violated principles of natural justice.

+G4.3.2.4.
+The Hearing Panel presiding over a case alleging an EAD Rule violation may draw an inference adverse to the Person Responsible and/or member of the Support Personnel (where applicable) who is asserted to have committed an EAD Rule violation based on the refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing (either in person or telephonically as directed by the FEIF Disciplinary Board) in order to answer questions from the Hearing Panel of FEIF.